Today our journey through the days of planetary magic brings us to Thursday, the day of Jupiter.

 Jupiter is the great benefic of the diurnal sect.
 Jupiter stabilizes and affirms.
 It is a planet associated with abundance, expansion, and growth, as well as faith, belief, wisdom, good fortune, and justice.
 It is a profoundly optimistic and supportive planet.
 Jupiter rules the signs of Sagittarius and Pisces, and is exalted in the sign of Cancer.

-For today, you might make a small—or maybe large—altar for Jupiter with the things you have available.
+For today—or any Thursday—you might make a small—or maybe large—altar for Jupiter with the things you have available.
 You can look to the list of correspondences below for the kinds of colors, stones, numbers, and tarot cards you might incorporate.
 Add things that you associate with Jupiter—maybe objects you associate with your teachers and sources of wisdom, plants that grow, or objects of spiritual and religious significance.
 Once you build your altar, take some time to be with it as an aesthetic experience.
 Notice how being with this altar makes you feel.
 Drop your attention down into your body and observe what sensations arise as you spend time with the objects you’ve gathered for Jupiter.

 Jupiter is currently visible each night, a bright diamond in the dark of the night sky.
 You may consider going for a walk just after sunset to catch a glimpse of the great benefic.